34 - The ZALMAN ZM VE200 SATA hard disk caddy with DVD/HDD/FDD emulation

 3. Now partition and format the VE200 hard disk as NTFS PRIMARY.

-4. Now use 'Safely Remove Hardware' systray icon to eject it and unplug and re-connect it whilst pressing in the jog wheel
+4. Now use 'Safely Remove Hardware' systray icon to eject it and unplug and re-connect it whilst pressing in the jog wheel in the centre position

 With luck, it should power up and say "NO _ISO".
 If not try again or try RMPrepUSB CLEAN function instead of step 1 above and then in step 3 use RMPrepUSB to format it as an NTFS partition.
 Once I got it working, I cannot get it to now fail in the same way as before, so I cannot be sure exactly how I cleared the problem!